kaheichanturtle/ParkEase/README.md

 [https://parkease.glitch.me](https://parkease.glitch.me)
+Glitch.com is shutting down its web hosting support, and therefore ParkEase, together with Glitch, will go offline in July 8, 2025.
+Thank you for your support!
+You could still build ParkEase by yourself, using the index.html and placing it on a web hosting site to use.
+ParkEase will be temperarily be unmaintained unless there are "certain reasons" that I wanted to get back to this project.

 ParkEase is an open-source, browser-based parking timer that uses AI to interpret parking signs and automatically set a timer for you.
 Just take a photo, and you're set.